 During the construction phase, HUD multifamily construction loans are both fixed-rate and interest-only for up to 36 months.
 After this, there is an additional 40 years of fully amortized, fixed-rate payments.
 Altogether, these HUD loans have a maximum term of 43 years.

 Interest rates fluctuate depending on market conditions.
 As a result, a definitive interest rate cannot be given.
-However, in November 2017, interest rates on HUD 221(d)(4) loans ranged from 3.10% to 4.10% (before the MIP adjustment).

 All loans are non-recourse to the key principals, both during construction and during permanent financing.
 This is subject to standard carve-outs.

 All FHA 221(d)(4) loans are fully assumable, but are subject to FHA approval along with a 0.05% fee of of the original FHA-insured loan amount.

 10 years of call protection with a 2 year lockout.
 This is followed by a step down from 8%.
 If the loan is assumed, there is no prepayment penalty.